jcmf/glulx-strings/gulpfile.coffee.md

 can just do that right in `index.jade` and it'll all be cool?

 Yes, it works!
 Needs me to install `stylus` first, not surprisingly.

+Now I need... hmm, this is the tricky part.
+I want to inline a browserified script, probably coming from an external `.coffee.md` file, so I can exposit all over it.

+You know, I wonder if I could have a `.jade.md` file.
+Like, I don't think Jade explicitly supports that, but with this gulp thing it seems like Jade doesn't even need to necessarily know about it.
+It can be our little secret.
+At which point I could just inline the code...  though the indentation level might be a bit high... no, I think it could work.
+And it's not like we're going to need a ton of code in there, so restricting it to a single file might be reasonable.

+Oh but having the `:markdown` section inside the `.jade.md` file... gosh, I think my head might explode.

+Or not.
+I mean, that's almost sort of a reasonable thing to do, isn't it?
+I think it actually might be....

+So maybe I should first be trying for inline browserified CoffeeScript, and then see if I can `.jade.md`ify that.
+Because I mean surely this is all very doable, and probably there are plugins already that do all of these things.

+Although... you know...
+I bet Jade's going to get awfully confused about source file names and line numbers.
+That might get annoying quickly.

+Either way, though, inlined browserified CoffeeScript is a place to start, right?